JBT Marel Corporation research snapshot

 Rating

-Post-Marel food automation platform with strong orders, margin expansion underway, and elevated leverage and one-time cost risk
+Post-Marel food automation platform with strong orders and margin expansion, but elevated leverage and GAAP earnings still suppressed by acquisition costs

 Trend status